yesequin/Google_Data_Analytics_Course/README.md

     informed decision-making
     Data analytics: The science of data

+    Data composition: combining the individual parts in a visualization and displaying them together as a whole.

     Data elements: pieces of information, such as people's names, account numbers, and addresses

     Data integrity: is the accuracy, completeness, consistency, and trustworthiness of data throughout its lifecycle.